dominiccoey/essays/elbo/index.md

 [^1]: Why is $\ln p_\theta(x)$ called the evidence?

 ## Why is it important?
+**ELBO helps us approximately maximize intractable likelihood functions.** As additional benefits, from maximizing ELBO we'll also obtain a conditional distribution $q_\phi(z \mid x)$ which approximates the true conditional distribution $p_{\theta_0}(z \mid x)$, and we'll be able to easily draw iid samples of new data $X$ similar to the training data.
+This former point is important in Bayesian statistics, where $Z$'s are the parameters so these conditional distributions are in fact our posteriors given the data.
+The latter point is important in generative AI, where e.g. we want to generate new images similar to the training images.

+### How does ELBO deliver these benefits?
+Let's assume our data is sufficiently complicated that it's hard to write down a reasonable parametric statistical model for it with a density $p_\theta(x)$ that is easy to evaluate.[2]
+How can we fit this model to the data (in the sense of maximizing the likelihood), if it's prohibitively expensive to even evaluate the density?

-In brief—**ELBO helps us approximately maximize intractable likelihood functions.** Suppose our marginal likelihood $p_\theta(x)$ is hard to compute.
-If we are willing to specify some latent variables $Z$ such that $p_\theta(x,z)$ is easy to compute, and some reasonably flexible model $q_\phi(z \mid x) which is also easy to compute, then we can use the ELBO in place of the marginal likelihood as a surrogate objective.
+Here's where ELBO helps.
+If we are willing to specify some latent variables $Z$ such that $p_\theta(x,z)$ is easy to compute, and some reasonably flexible model $q_\phi(z \mid x)$ which is also easy to compute, then we can use the ELBO in place of the marginal likelihood as a surrogate objective.
 Maximizing the ELBO will approximately maximize the marginal likelihood.

-Two other benefits which depending on the application may be critical or unimportant:
-1. Optimizating the ELBO also produces a conditional mean function $q\phi(z \mid x)$ which approximates the true conditional mean $p_{theta_0}(z \mid x)$
-2. We can easily generate iid samples of new data $X$ from the marginal likelihood $p_\theta(x)$
+extra flexiblity bough because the mean and variance functions may be complex neural networks...

+[^2]: Normalizing flows..

+### How